Mario Abdo Benítez: Cajubi

+Public perception

+In August 2019, upon the completion of the first year of his term, empirical records from the Center for Research and Socioeconomic Studies (CIES) indicated that 69.3% of respondents expressed an unfavorable evaluation of his government administration.

+In June 2022, according to citizen perception data published by the Latin American Strategic Center for Geopolitics (CELAG), 81% of respondents rated Abdo Benítez's presidential image negatively.
+Likewise, 70.3% stated that the country required profound structural transformations; 19.4% favored maintaining conditions of stability, while 9.5% considered moderate changes to be appropriate.

 Personal life

 His first marriage was to Fátima María Díaz, with whom he had two sons.
 Following their divorce, he married Silvana López Moreira, with whom he has one son.

 Honours

 Benítez was awarded the Order of Brilliant Jade with Grand Cordon by President of the Republic of China Tsai Ing-wen on 8 October 2018.
 During the ceremony, Tsai mentioned the role that Benítez's father held in the Stroessner government, which established bilateral relations.
 Also he was awarded the Order of Merit of the Italian Republic with Grand Cordon by the President of the Italian Republic on 19 January 2023.